-Hello, I’m Bella, a multi-award-winning TV producer, photographer, writer and travel blogger based in London.
+Hello, I’m Bella, an award-winning TV producer, photographer, writer and travel blogger based in London.

 My day job is as a freelance producer-director in factual TV.
 I shoot, produce and direct factual programmes for national and international broadcasters including the BBC and Discovery.
 Sometimes the work takes me to weird and wonderful places – and not all of them in the UK!
 When I get the chance, I’ll take a few photos and blog about what I’ve been up to.
 You can find out more about that at What It’s Like To Be A Travel Show Producer.